aickin/react-dom-stream/README.md

 ## Something's wrong!

-Please feel free to file any issues at https://github.com/aickin/react-dom-stream .
+Please feel free to file any issues at (https://github.com/aickin/react-dom-stream).
 Thanks!

 ## I want to contribute!

 Well, this is awkward.
-You may have noticed that none of the actual server-side rendering code is actually in the `react-dom-stream` repo.
-Most of the interesting code is over at https://github.com/aickin/react/tree/streaming-render-0.14 , which is a fork of React.
+You may have noticed that none of the actual server-side rendering code is actually not in the `react-dom-stream` repo.
+Most of the interesting code is over at (https://github.com/aickin/react/tree/streaming-render-0.14), which is a fork of React.
 Eventually, I hope to unify these repos, but for now, I just build the react fork repo and copy the resulting lib/ directory over to this one before publishing to npm.

 However: if you'd like to send PRs to either repo, please feel free!